Ultrasound

 We offer ultrasound studies of the:

-How an ultrasound works
+How an Ultrasound Works

 During an ultrasound, a machine sends a sound wave that hits an object in the body, and then bounces back.
 As the ultrasound machine measures the sound waves, it creates images of the size, shape and consistency of the object.